sarahlotspeich/ExtrapolationBeforeImputation/README.md

 ## Tables

-**Table 1.** Simulation results for Weibull $X$ from the full cohort analysis and imputation approaches using the true survival function and adaptive quadrature versus the trapezoidal rule.
+**Table 1.** Simulation results for Weibull $X$ from the full cohort analysis and imputation approaches using the true survival function and adaptive quadrature up to infinity versus the trapezoidal rule up to the largest observed value, $W_{(n)}$.

   - [Script (Run Simulations)](Sim-Scripts/Table1-Gold-Standard.R)
   - [Script (Make Table)](Table-Scripts/Table1-Gold-Standard.R)